department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-secondary">Secondary claim—a claim for a new disability that's linked to a service-connected disability you already have</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-secondary">Secondary claim—a claim for a new disability that’s linked to a service-connected disability you already have</button>
 <div id="claim-secondary" class="usa-accordion-content">

 **You'll need to submit:**
 - Medical evidence of the new physical or mental disability, **and**
-- Evidence of a link between the new disability and the disability we've already determined is service-connected.
-Usually, we need medical records or medical opinions from health care providers to support this link.
+- Evidence of a link between the new disability and the disability we've already determined is service connected.
+Usually we need medical records or medical opinions from health care providers to support this link.

 </div>
 </li>